Turkish lira crashes to record low on worries over economy, U.S. row

 The central bank raised interest rates to support the lira in an emergency move in May, but it did not tighten at its last meeting.

-Finance Minister Berat Albayrak — Erdogan’s son-in-law, appointed last month — is due to announce the government’s latest plan for the economy at a press conference at 1130 GMT.
+Finance Minister Berat Albayrak — Erdogan’s son-in-law, appointed last month — was announcing the government’s latest plan for the economy, saying Turkey will adopt a new economic approach under the executive presidency.

-“The focus is on what comes out of the conference by Finance Minister Albayrak today, but also what President Erdogan says to assure not only the domestic population but also global investors with respect to the lira,” said Koon Chow, an emerging market strategist at UBP.

-“If (Albayrak) can make a credible commitment to sizeable fiscal tightening and if that is accompanied by more interest rate hikes, people may give them the benefit of the doubt.”

 While Turkey and the United States disagree over a host of issues, the most pressing disagreement has been over Brunson and the detention of other U.S. citizens in Turkey.
 A delegation of Turkish officials held talks with their counterparts in Washington this week but there is no sign of a breakthrough.